wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

     !!! tip
         Managed authentication is enabled by default when you create a web application using **React**, **Angular**, or **Vue.js** buildpacks.
 To learn how to set up authentication for your web application with Choreo's managed authentication, see [Secure Web Applications with Managed Authentication](../../authentication-and-authorization/secure-web-applications-with-managed-authentication.md).

+4. Specify a display name, a unique name and description for the component.
 10. Click **Create**.
 Choreo initializes the component with the sample implementation and opens the **Overview** page of the component.

 You have successfully created a Web Application component from the source code.
 Now let's build and deploy the web application.